More Than The Score

 When the lights come on in Brookwood Community Stadium, they spotlight more than just the score of a Broncos football game.

-“For our student-athletes and fans, ‘Friday night lights’ means football, marching band performances, cheerleaders, food and drink, and most importantly, community pride,” said Kevin Dopson, Brookwood High School’s athletic director.
+“For our student-athletes and fans, ‘Friday night lights’ means football, marching band performances, cheerleaders, food and drink, and most importantly, community pride,” said Jason Dopson, Brookwood High School’s athletic director.

 Broncos football has enjoyed exceptional community support since the Snellville school’s opening in 1981.
 Despite being one of Georgia’s largest high schools, there’s a small-town community feel surrounding Brookwood, said Dopson.